Will A Sneeze Wreck My Laser Eye Surgery?

 - One pulse of the laser removes a quarter of the hundredth of a width of a human hair.

-Anybody over the age of 18 can I have a Laser Eye Surgery.
+Anybody over the age of 18 can have Laser Eye Surgery.

-- Lasers CANNOT make you go blind.
-It can correct reading vision in ageing eyes as well as long sight and astigmatism.
+- It can correct reading vision in ageing eyes as well as long sight and astigmatism.

 Most patients will be able to see fairly well by the evening of the day of the procedure.
 Most patients can return to work the next day.